okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 Upgrading the `okta` branch to use Angular 6 wasn't too difficult.
 That branch uses Manfred Steyer's [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) v3.1.4, which depends on RxJS v5.x, so I did have to install rxjs-compat to make things work.

-I also upgraded two of the version first Angular tutorials I wrote for Okta last year:
+I also upgraded two of the very first Angular tutorials I wrote for Okta last year:

 * [Build an Angular App with Okta's Sign-In Widget in 15 Minutes](/blog/2017/03/27/angular-okta-sign-in-widget)
 * [Angular Authentication with OpenID Connect and Okta in 20 Minutes](/blog/2017/04/17/angular-authentication-with-oidc)